juliakernel/MIYORA/docs/contributing/adding-translations.md

 ## Contributing Translations

-Amica is a global project, and we want to make sure that everyone can use it in their native language.
-We're always looking for help translating Amica into new languages, and we'd love your help!
+MIYORA is a global project, and we want to make sure that everyone can use it in their native language.
+We're always looking for help translating MIYORA into new languages, and we'd love your help!

 ## How to contribute

 If you'd like to contribute a translation, please follow these steps:

-1. Fork the [Amica repository](https://github.com/semperai/amica) on GitHub.
+1. Fork the [MIYORA repository](https://github.com/semperai/MIYORA) on GitHub.
 2. Create a new branch for your translation.
 3. Copy the `en` folder in the `src/i18n/locales` directory, and rename it to the [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for your language.
 4. Translate the files in your new folder.
 5. Commit your changes, and push them to your fork.
-6. Open a pull request to merge your changes into the `master` branch of the Amica repository.
+6. Open a pull request to merge your changes into the `master` branch of the MIYORA repository.

 ## Assistance with translations